mwaterfall/MWFeedParser/README.markdown

 3. Import `MWFeedParser.h` into your source as required.

-## Outstanding tasks
+## Outstanding and suggested features

+- Further optimise parsing.
 - Demonstrate the previewing of formatted item summary/content (HTML with images, paragraphs, etc) within a `UIWebView` in demo app.
 - Provide functionality to list available feeds when given the URL to a webpage with one or more web feeds associated with it.
-- Open to suggestions!
+- Support for the Media RSS extension.
+- Support for the GeoRSS extension.

+Feel free to get in touch and suggest/vote for other features.

 ## Licence